 A virtual private network (VPN) is a computer network that enables remote offices or individual employees to get secure access to their organisation's network.
 This network uses encryption and other security mechanisms to ensure only authorised users can access the network and that data cannot be intercepted.

 Companies and organisations use a VPN to communicate confidentiality over the internet, sending text, voice, video or other data to remote workers, offices or partners around the globe.
-Superfast broadband in Cornwall means businesses can utilise a VPN, enabling greater flexibility, including home working, which can bring many benefits, in terms of productivity, cost savings and work-life balance.
+Fibre broadband in Cornwall means businesses can utilise a VPN, enabling greater flexibility, including home working, which can bring many benefits, in terms of productivity, cost savings and work-life balance.

 Under first generation broadband services 'contention ratio' was the term used to describe how many users might be sharing a connection at the busiest times of day, such as 20:1 between 4pm and 7pm.